olkofman/markdown-portfolio/_includes/04-lists.md

-# Here is a liast of my fav things:
+# Here is a list of my fav things:
 - Long walks
 - Sleeping
 - Learning GitHub